Boris Malagurski: Threats controversy

 In September 2012, Malagurski and Ivana Rajović (co-director), filed a criminal investigation request at Belgrade public prosecutor's office against 12 members of an internet message board for alleged "organized threats to their life and personal and professional safety", made on the message board after the premiere of The Presumption of Justice.
 Three of the 12 were charged and found guilty in March 2014 at the trial court in Belgrade, each was sentenced to a year in prison, suspended for 3 years of probation.
 Malagurski's actions and the court's decisions were criticised by Milica Jovanović, and Dario Hajrić writing in Peščanik, and Jovana Gligorijević, writing in Vreme.

 Malagurski replied in responses published by Vreme in March 2014 and by NSPM in April 2014.
 Historian Čedomir Antić criticised Malagurski's accusers in an op-ed in Politika.

 Kostić allegations

 In January 2013, after an interview for Malagurski's TV show Revolution with Vesna Kostić of the World Bank office in Belgrade was broadcast, Kostić complained that Malagurski had "forged" a conversation in the broadcast.
 Malagurski denied the claims, adding that Ms. Kostic "forgot how she answered the questions".

 Personal life

-Malagurski and his wife Ivana have a son Mateo, born in 2019.
+Malagurski and his wife Ivana have a son Mateo, born in 2019, and a daughter Laura, born in 2022.

 Malagurski is the owner and CEO of Malagurski Cinema, a film production company.